hyoungjoojin/notes/content/database-systems/query-execution/_index.md

 ## Modification Queries

+Modification queries, such as inserts, updates, and deletes, are implemented as separate operators in the query plan.
+These operators can write values to storage when needed.

 Updates and deletes can use the same access methods as selection queries to find the records to be modified.
 However, the Halloween problem can occur when processing updates.
 This is when an update changes the physical location of the tuple, making the scan operator visit the tuple multiple times, which can happen for clustered tables or index scans.
 To prevent this, the database system can track the modified record IDs per query, and skip them if they are encountered again.

-Inserts are done by either materializing tuples inside the opeartor or inserting tuples from child operators.
+Inserts can be done by either materializing the tuples inside the operator (finish building the output tuples before writing to storage) or inserting tuples to storage from child operators as they come along.
+Since disk access is slow, materializing the tuples can be faster for bulk inserts, but they consume more memory.

 ## Expression Evaluation